- Posted by Push Adventures

 The stunning rock formations and the views of the coastline make the trek worthwhile and another treat, thanks to the Original Fish Bar & Bistro was well deserved.

-There are disabled car parks next to the Visitor Centre, near the start of the Causeway and disabled bathrooms approximately 100 m away from here and next to the playground.
+There are accessible car parks next to the Visitor Centre, near the start of the Causeway and accessible bathrooms approximately 100 m away from here and next to the playground.

 It was a great walk for all the family, we’ll be back!